 America's Best Urban Schools - LBUSD is a five-time finalist and national winner of the Broad Prize for Urban Education, America’s most prestigious prize for public school systems.
 The award recognizes outstanding student achievement, including significant reductions in achievement gaps among students from lower-income and higher-income families.

-Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly listed multiple LBUSD high schools among those in the top 12 percent in the nation based upon college prep programs.
-The most recent listing included Avalon, Cabrillo, the California Academy of Mathematics and Science, Jordan, Lakewood, Millikan, Poly, Renaissance and Wilson high schools.
+Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly included multiple LBUSD high schools among those in the top 12 percent in the nation based upon college prep programs.